jalcine/website/src/_posts/2015-09-15-going-back-to-freelance.markdown

 companies that want to hire me and places that I'd consider working at.
 Working as a freelance developer is not easy but waiting in constant disappointment about job interviews really tears down one's psyche.
 For those wishing to refer me to prospective clients, send them to <https://jacky.wtf/work/freelance>.

-This isn't a reflection of companies that I'm currently interviewing with at the moment (some **amazing** ones), moreso with ones I've interviewed at in the past.
+This post isn't a reflection of companies that I'm currently interviewing with at the moment (some **amazing** ones), moreso with ones I've interviewed at in the past (up to with confirmed 'no' on August 29th, 2015).

 ---